Amir Abedzadeh

-Amir Abedzadeh (امیر عابدزاده; born 26 April 1993), known as Amir, is an Iranian professional footballer who plays as a goalkeeper for club CD Castellón and the Iranian national team.
+Amir Abedzadeh (امیر عابدزاده; born 26 April 1993), known as Amir, is an Iranian professional footballer who plays as a goalkeeper for Ponferradina.

 Club career

 Youth teams

 Abedzadeh was a member of the Persepolis Youth Academy from 2006 to 2007, having previously trained under his father since he was 7.
 He moved to the United Kingdom at the age of 15, and after spending two months with the third-tier outfit of Brentford and taking part in a trial with Arsenal, he joined Tottenham Hotspur's academy team in 2009.
 Abezadeh left Tottenham in the same year, following their signing of Italian goalkeeper Mirko Ranieri.

 During his time in the UK, Abedzadeh also played for amateur youth teams Dinamo Dorigo, London Tigers, and Persian FC, the latter of the G.E.
 Roberts Enfield Football Alliance League.

 United States

 Abedzadeh was unable to obtain a work permit in UK and after briefly returning to Iran and training with Iran Pro League side Steel Azin, where his father was a coach, to keep himself on form, he moved to the United States in 2011, and signed for the Los Angeles Blues in the USL Championship, where his father was an assistant coach.
 He made his debut on 7 June 2011, playing for Los Angeles Blues U-23 (LA Blues' reserve team) in a USL Premier Development League game against Orange County Blue Star.
 He made eight saves but conceded five goals, and was also shown a yellow card.

 In 2012, he had the option to join Chivas USA of Major League Soccer, but he decided to extend his contract with the Blues.